• Recipes by Categories

 Jump to Recipe·Print Recipe

 Pad woon sen or glass noodle stir fry is a staple dish in most Thai homes, mine included.
-Chewy glass noodles are stir fried with vegetables, eggs and any meat of your choice.
-It's a great dish if you're inexperienced with stir frying noodles as glass noodles are quick and easy to work with.
-It's so satisfyingly delicious, and very popular with kids!
+Chewy glass noodles are stir fried with vegetables, eggs, and any kind of meat.
+It's a flavourful and healthy dish that's always popular with kids and adults alike.
+Bonus: glass noodles are the easiest noodles to cook, perfect for beginners!

 glass noodle stir fry with a fork picking up noodles